timb-machine-mirrors/triw0lf-HEARTH/Kindling/PEAK-Template.md

 - **A - Actor**: (OPTIONAL) Identify the threat actor involved with the behavior.
   - *Example: APT28 (Fancy Bear), APT29 (Cozy Bear)

-- **B - Behaviors**: Describe the actions observed, including tactics, techniques, and procedures (TTPs).
+- **B - Behavior**: Describe the actions observed, including tactics, techniques, and procedures (TTPs).
   - *Example: The actor attempted credential dumping using `mimikatz.exe` (T1003).*

 - **L - Location**: Specify where the activity occurred, such as an endpoint, network segment, or cloud environment.